 So, people are attracted to Minnesota because of the jobs, the amenities, and the general quality of life.
 Then some of them, like Meeks, immediately start trying to turn Minnesota into the same kind of shit hole they came from!

-Tags: tells stories about and
+Tags: Katie tells stories about The Da Vinci Code and migrating Republicans

 No comments: